 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Moderately vigorous with a spreading growth pattern, tends to have heavy crops every other year.
+Growth Habits and Disease Resistance: Moderately vigorous and precocious, spur bearing, with a spreading growth pattern.
+Tends to have heavy crops every other year.
 Susceptible to bitter pit and very susceptible to cedar rust and quince rust, but resistant to scab and very resistant to mildew and fireblight.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)

 Pollination: Requires a pollinator of a different apple variety that blooms around the same time

 Storage: Keeps until June when stored in cool, humid conditions

 - 100 cm+ with 3 or more branches, 30 cm or more, 2 year grade